brillout/goldpage/docs/bfa.template.md

+A BFA can be a simpler yet performant alternative to a native mobile app.

 # Backend First App

 > This sections assumes that you have are familiar with the page configs `renderToDom` and `renderToHtml`,